- About us

 The Interdisciplinary Skills Group will ensure that within all relevant process the CDT remains interdisciplinary and adheres to the EPSRC remit.

-Prof Pola Goldberg Oppenheimer (Committee Chair)
+Prof Pola Goldberg Oppenheimer (She/Her) - (Committee Chair)

 BirminghamDr Pola G. Oppenheimer is Reader in Micro-Engineering and Bio-Nanotechnology, and a Royal Academy of Engineering Research Fellow at the School of Chemical Engineering and the Healthcare Technologies Institute (HTI).
 Her high-impact and trend-setting research focuses on nanostructured surfaces developing sophisticated technologies to realise advanced micro-engineered diagnostic devices.